Smarties98/MethPy/README.md

 check ()
 ```

-This module will generate several popup windows.
+This module will generate several pop-up windows.
 If there is an issue with the provided information, the module will print a warning message.

 The first window asks for all the necessary information: